sugia279/HiEnds/README.md

 TigerRoar supports session management, allowing users to store and retrieve session information from LocalStorage.
 This helps maintain state and configuration across different sessions, improving continuity and efficiency.
 ### User-Friendly Interface
 TigerRoar provides an intuitive and easy-to-use interface, enabling users to configure, execute commands, and track results without requiring extensive technical knowledge.
-## Benefits of Using TigerRoar
-- **Enhanced Efficiency:** With its robust automation and command management capabilities, TigerRoar helps users save time and minimize errors in repetitive tasks.
-- **Improved Tracking and Analysis:** Comprehensive logging of command outputs and results allows users to easily check, analyze, and troubleshoot issues.
-- **Increased Automation:** Features like automated input and easy integration streamline CI/CD processes, making them smoother and more efficient.
-- **Ease of Use and Deployment:** A user-friendly interface and session management features help users quickly get accustomed to and deploy TigerRoar into their current workflows.
-TigerRoar is an indispensable tool for developers and system administrators, optimizing the command and script execution process while ensuring accuracy and efficiency in every task.

-## Anatomy

 ## Future Improvements